Mazda Parkway

+The Parkway Rotary was built only for the Japanese market.

 There were two generations of the Parkway, from 1972 to 1982, and the type WVL from 1982 until 1997.
 It replaced the Mazda Light Bus that was previously built from 1964 until 1972.
 It was also available as the Kia Combi due to Mazda's partnership.
+The type WVL bus was introduced to the Indian market by SML Isuzu (formerly Swaraj Mazda Limited) in 1986 badged as the T3500 and is still in production.

 The Parkway was a favorite with public transportation in southern Japan, such as Hiroshima and Hamamatsu in Shizuoka Prefecture, and competed with the Toyota Coaster, Nissan Civilian, Isuzu Journey, and Mitsubishi Fuso Rosa.